 When the waiver participant's choices are such that the waiver program is not able to assure the waiver participant's health and welfare in the community, the RRDC may deny waiver services.
-The waiver participant may present a risk to his/herself, staff, family and informal supports.
+The waiver participant may present a risk to themselves, staff, family and informal supports.
 This concern is discussed with the waiver participant and all involved parties.
-In addition to the participant, all waiver service providers are invited to attend Team Meetings.
+In addition to the participant, all waiver service providers are invited to participate in Team Meetings.
 Team Meetings are held at least every six (6) months when the service plan is reviewed and can be arranged any time to address health and safety concerns.
+Team Meetings may be held virtually, via telephone or in person at the request of the participant.